-The head of HR will be responsible for:
+The Headteacher will be responsible for:

-- The day-to-day operational responsibility of this policy. - Reviewing this policy regularly. - Organising equal opportunities training, including for those involved in management and recruitment. - Answering questions about the content or application of this policy.
+- The day-to-day operational responsibility of this policy. - Reviewing this policy regularly. - Organising equal opportunities training, including for those involved in management and recruitment. - Answering questions about the content or application of this policy. - Participating in appropriate training on equal opportunities awareness and equal opportunities recruitment and selection good practice.